nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Artistic artistic addressbook (ArB) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Artistic addressbook (ArB) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ArB can get your contact and project management tasks done faster than traditional GUI apps.

 ## Table of Contents
 {:toc}